 Gaskets don’t last forever, but you can prolong their life with a few simple steps:

 - When putting on and taking off your dry wear, avoid tearing the gaskets with sharp objects like ear rings, finger nails and finger rings.

 - UV rays rapidly weaken and degrade latex.
 Keep your gaskets out of the sun as much as possible.

-- Regularly coat your gaskets with 303 Protectant and McNett Seal Saver.
-These products protect from sun and ozone damage and help keep your gaskets soft and supple.
+- Regularly coat your gaskets with 303 Protectant; this protects from sun and ozone damage and help keep your gaskets soft and supple.

 - Store your garments out of the light and in moderate temperature conditions.

 When gaskets do fail, you can replace them yourself.
 You’ll need: